CtrlK

 Actionability

-Provides fully executable, copy-paste ready code examples throughout.
-The Quick Start, Common Patterns, and Best Practices sections all contain concrete, working Python code with clear expected outputs.
+The skill provides fully executable, copy-paste ready code examples for the most common patterns (Bell state, hardware execution, VQE).
+The Quick Start, Common Patterns, and Best Practices sections all contain concrete, runnable Python code with specific imports and method calls.

 3 / 3